chiddianozie/chiddianozie/README.md

 ### Hi there 👋

+I am chidi from University College Dublin and my deskmate is @wangcongcong123.
+And sadly I can not work with him now due to the pandemic, hahahah...
 <!--
 **sirchidi/sirchidi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.